Cloud Insight FAQ

 • Linux Bare Metal

-• Unzip in /home1/nbpmon/: tar -zxvf agent_controller_linux_pub_bm.tar.gz
+• Unzip in /home1/nbpmon/: tar -zxvf agent_controller_linux_pub_common_bm.tar.gz

-• Run Agent with root permissions: /home1/nbpmon/agent_controller_linux/bm_install_agent.sh
+• Run the Agent with root permissions: /home1/nbpmon/agent_controller_linux/install_agent.sh vpc

 • Window